fynv/ScoreDraft/docs/intro_eng.md

 ScoreDraft.ListPresetsSF2('florestan-subset.sf2')
 ```

 You can also put the .sf2 file into the **SF2** directory under the starting directory so that ScoreDraft will create an initializer for you automatically.
-The file name without extension will apprear as the initializer name in the PrintCatalog lists.
+The file name without extension will appear as the initializer name in the PrintCatalog lists.
 Because we need to know which preset to use, a preset_index parameter is still needed when calling the initializer.

 SoundFont2 support is based on a porting of [TinySoundFont](https://github.com/schellingb/TinySoundFont) Here I acknowledge Bernhard Schelling for the work!